DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 	- Opening a browser of your choice, navigating to the forked directory that you are reviewing, and copying the fork's URL.
 The URL can be found by clicking the ```Code``` button.

-	- Navigating to the folder containing your local repository into your command line terminal/prompt.
+	- Navigating to the folder containing your local repository in your command line interface tool.

 	- Typing and entering ```git remote add NICKNAME FORKURL```, where NICKNAME is a nickname for the repository's that you will create and FORKURL is the URL that you just copied.
 This will add the submitter's forked repository and will let you switch to these branches.